ashi-fbx/VoidOS/README.md

 ### 🧩 Handshake Protocol

-برای باز کردن سیستم باید **TCP Three-Way Handshake** را به‌صورت دستی کامل کنید.
+To unlock the system, you must manually complete a **TCP Three-Way Handshake**.

-این بخش یک معمای منطقی است و نیاز به درک صحیح ترتیب پیام‌ها و افزایش Sequence Number دارد.
+This section is a logic puzzle and requires a correct understanding of message order and sequence number incrementation.

-مراحل:
+Steps:

-* **SYN** – درخواست اتصال
+* **SYN** – Connection request
-* **SYN-ACK** – پاسخ سرور (تله The Cynic)
+* **SYN-ACK** – Server response (The Cynic’s trap)
-* **ACK** – نهایی‌سازی اتصال
+* **ACK** – Connection finalization

 ---

 ### 🌪️ Simulated Liquidation

-در صورت ثبت ۱۲ خطا، سناریوی نهایی اجرا می‌شود:
+After 12 registered errors, the final scenario is executed:

-* شبیه‌سازی حذف فایل‌های حساس
+* Simulation of sensitive file deletion
-* پاک شدن خود برنامه از سیستم
+* Self-destruction of the program
-* غیرفعال شدن کلیدهای کنترلی مثل Ctrl+C
+* Disabling control keys such as Ctrl+C

-در این مرحله فقط تماشاگر هستید.
+At this stage, you are only an observer.

 ---